Product

 — Dr. Nazaneen Homaifar

-• Medical Advisor on product development and content projects to women’s health startups, 2020–present
+• Medical advisor on product development and content projects for women’s health start-ups, since 2020

 • Fulbright Scholar, evaluated adolescent reproductive and sexual health policies and programs in collaboration with the Direction of Population in the Moroccan Ministry of Health in Rabat, Morocco, 2006–2007